rekalogika/rekalogika.dev/docs/file-bundle/13-collection.md

 ## Using The Relation

-An `AbstractEntity` implements `FileInterface`.
+By following the guide above, your `Image` entity is a `FileInterface`.
 Therefore, with the example above, you can treat the `Image` entity as a file.

 ```php
 use Rekalogika\File\File;